Club of Callander & West Perthshire

 One of the communities we've contributed to helping recently is in Bangwe, Malawi.
 Every year Glasgow University arranges for students to provide voluntary service overseas.
 Amongst this year's party was Samantha Wallace, daughter of our Senior Vice-President Mark.
 In common with the other students Samantha had to raise her own funds to finance her participation.
 Activities undertaken included a 24 hour cycle ride, a cocktail night and a sponsored silence (Mark's favourite).
 Samantha also approached our club to ask whether we would be willing to provide some sponsorship.
 We were pleased to do so and as a result of all these activities, Samantha has been able to help in Bangwe.
 She sent us the picture (right) of herself with two enthusiastic assistants.
 Well done, Samantha!
 We were glad to help!

-On Tuesday 21st June 2016, outgoing President, Mark Wallace (left) handed the reins (and the chain) over to new President, Brian McKay (right).
-This will be Brian's second stint as President.
-Later Brian handed the President Elect chain to Jen Shearer (below).
-John Isgrove will carryon as Secretary, while Tony Devine will take on the role of Treasurer.
+On Tuesday 27th June 2017, outgoing President, Brian McKay handed the reins (and the chain) over to new President, Jen Shearer.
+Jen has previously served as the Club Secretary as well as heading up our Marketing Committee.
+Later Jen handed the President Elect chain to Peter Ireland (below).
+John Isgrove will carry on as Secretary, while Brian McKay will return to the role of Treasurer.

 Every year we make small donations to local organisations who need a little help.
 Last year, amongst many others, we made a donation to the Trossachs Search and Rescue Team (TSRT).
 In addition to helping rescue folks in difficulty, TSRT have been placing defibrilators in various locations throughout the Trossachs.
 On 9th September this year, they placed their 47th defibrilator in Gartmore.
 The location is a refurbished red telephone box and our donation went towrds the cost of the refurbishment.
 Along with representatives of many of the organisations who have made donations to TSRT, our our Junior Vice President, Jen Shearer watched on as the box was formally opened.